Trump gives Iran 15 days to reach an agreement under threat of attack

 No hay anuncios

-This rapprochement, however, does not seem to convince Trump.
-In recent hours, White House Press Secretary Karoline Leavitt indicated that there are "many reasons and arguments for an attack against Iran," although she asserted that diplomacy is still the US president's first choice.
-In fact, in recent days the White House itself had expressed optimism about the talks, and Trump had even said they were going "very well."
+The lack of concrete results in the Geneva talks seems to have frustrated the White House, as yesterday, at the daily press briefing, spokeswoman Karoline Leavitt indicated that there are "many reasons and arguments for an attack against Iran," although she maintained that diplomacy is still diplomacy.
+In fact, in recent days the White House itself had expressed optimism about the talks, and Trump had even gone so far as to say they were going "very well."

 Cargando